 10 Famous Law Books to Read Before University

 Applying to study Law at university?
 Want to start your first academic year with a solid foundation of knowledge?
-Perhaps you’re a newbie to the subject and are looking for some accessible information for which to pursue further study?
+Then these books would be a great place to start!

 1. About Law, by Tony Honoré

 People and states lay down laws and make contracts and treaties and wills only to come up against a situation that they did not foresee.

 The answers are not obvious.
 Lawyers have to work them out.”

 Looking for law books for beginners?
 Then Tony Honoré’s About Law is for you.

 Short yet precise, About Law offers a basic, but great introduction to law and a range of topics, including; the purpose of law, a simple explanation of how it works, as well as an introduction to the legal system in England.
 Honoré is one of the most renowned legal academics and understands the complexities of law.
 But this does not mean he speaks in Jargon.
 In fact, quite the opposite; using technical terminology only when necessary, always providing a glossary of terms and explaining them in detail.

 2. Letters to a Law Student: A Guide to Studying Law at University, by Nicholas J. McBride

 “The first reason for studying Law at university is that doing a Law degree is great at helping you learn how to think carefully, imaginatively, and sensibly.
 I am not sure how much schools do nowadays in helping their students to think – students I meet say that much more emphasis is placed on rote learning and regurgitating information.
 Certainly, when I ask them to discuss a situation raising some issue of law, their responses seem to be much more guided by their instincts and emotions, rather than by carefully and imaginatively reasoning their way to a sensible conclusion.